-On the techincal side we have enhanced the correctness of RCA by removing the use of global variables and moving over to the use of modern fortran 90/95 and C/C++.
+On the technical side we have enhanced the correctness of RCA by removing the use of global variables and moving over to the use of modern fortran 90/95 and C/C++.
 Most code in RCA is now modular in fortran modules (C++ parts are object oriented) and uses extensively MPI\_Datatypes to avoid cumbersome and complicated packing during inter-processor communication.
-The code is easy to port to different architechtures via standard "gmake", which also obsoletes the scripting system of RCA v.3.
+The code is easy to port to different architectures via standard "gmake", which also obsoletes the scripting system of RCA v.3.

 No pre-processing is needed to run RCA4 over any limited area of the globe, since all data used in the simulation are read from global databases.
 RCA4 needs not be recompiled when changing domain size, number of levels, position of grid as was the case for RCA3.
 Everything is controlled via namelist files.

 The global physiography data read by RCA include Gtopo30 orography, ECOCLIMAP land-use and soil information , soil carbon and lake depth .
 Inclusion of ECOCLIMAP is one of the main reason why RCA4 can be applied globally.
 On the physical side we have modified mainly the land and hydrological processes plus a few modifications in the atmosphere.